Mental Disorders And Drug Abuse In Teens

 Some addiction rehabs may not treat underlying mood disorders.
 Additionally, mental health counseling might not treat co-occurring drug abuse.
 To keep teens with co-occurring disorders from falling between the cracks, it’s important to treat both disorders at once.

 Teens diagnosed with co-occurring disorders typically aren’t successful in traditional addiction treatment programs.
 Treatment approaches like the 12-step recovery model may be too confrontational for teens with a dual diagnosis.
 The stress these teens suffer in such programs can be counterproductive to addiction recovery.

 Treatment programs that build positive social connections are often effective.
 Recovery groups designed specifically for teens play an important role in providing emotional support.
 Teaching teens new skills to cope with negative feelings helps treat mental illness and drug addiction.
 Learn more about teen treatment programs and techniques.

 Identifying a problem is only the first step toward your teen’s long-term health.
-The next step is to find a drug treatment and recovery program.
-Drug abuse and addiction is difficult to treat on its own, let alone alongside a mental health disorder.
+The next recommended step is to find a drug treatment and recovery program.
+Drug abuse and addiction is difficult to treat in a vacuum, let alone alongside another mental health disorder.
 Inpatient and outpatient treatment centers offer programs designed to help teens overcome both obstacles.

 Click here for more information about online therapy options today.